sherpa-deproject/deproject/docs/index.rst

 the CIAO environment::

   tar zxvf deproject-<version>.tar.gz
+  tar zxvf m87.tar.gz -C deproject-<version>/examples   # Needed for example / test script
   cd deproject-<version>
-  tar zxvf m87.tar.gz               # Needed for example / test script source /PATH/TO/ciao/bin/ciao.csh
+  source /PATH/TO/ciao/bin/ciao.csh

 There are three methods for installing.
 Choose ONE of the three.